nextthingco/kbuild/README.md

 ## Configuration files

-The script needs to know certain parameters, e.g. the architecture to build and where to find the sources for the kernel and external modules.
+The script needs to know certain parameters, e.g. the architecture to build for and where to find the sources for the kernel and external modules.
 These can be specified either as environment variables or be read from a configuration file usually named `kconfig.cfg`.